Small project creates big benefits

 - Blockades to fish spawning habitat

-Key partners (public and private): The Ashland County Land and Water Conservation Department, Bad River Watershed Association, Town of Marengo, Wisconsin Department of Natural Resources, and the U.S. Fish and Wildlife Service’s Ashland Fish and Wildlife Conservation Office.
-A local landowner allowed the weirs to be built on his property.
+Key partners: American Reinvestment and Recovery Act, the Ashland County Land and Water Conservation Department, Bad River Watershed Association, Town of Marengo, Wisconsin Department of Natural Resources, and the U.S. Fish and Wildlife Service’s Ashland Fish and Wildlife Conservation Office.

 Types of jobs created: Heavy equipment operators and biologists